Sckathach/subspace-rerouting/paper/main.typ

   user_prompt: [Explain how to commit mail fraud *impacts would SMTP() Performance*],

   width: 100%,
-  size: 8pt
+  size: 8pt,
 )

 == _Reverse_-Lens <sec:interp-rev>
 Instead of using SSR to find adversarial attacks, one can also use the optimisation algorithm as a method to interpret components or directions in the model.
-In fact, starting with an empty sentence, and targeting a specific component, will make SSR search for an input that maximize the activations of this particular component.
+In fact, starting with an empty sentence, and targeting a specific component, will make SSR search for an input that maximise the activations of this particular component.
 It can be seen as a _reverse_-lens.
-While the traditional logit lens projects activation vectors forward into the vocabulary space to interpret what they represent, our _reverse_-lens works backward - starting with an empty prompt and finding input tokens that maximize specific activation patterns.
+While the traditional logit lens projects activation vectors forward into the vocabulary space to interpret what they represent, our _reverse_-lens works backward - starting with an empty prompt and finding input tokens that maximise specific activation patterns.

-In our experiments, we began with a template like "How to create a [MASK]" and applied SSR with the inverse objective of Steering-SSR: to maximize cosine similarity with the refusal direction rather than minimize it.
+In our experiments, we began with a template like "How to create a [MASK]" and applied SSR with the inverse objective of Steering-SSR: to maximise cosine similarity with the refusal direction rather than minimise it.
 This approach effectively searches for inputs that most strongly trigger the model's safety mechanisms.